TLDR

 If sponsored content is clearly labeled, held to a high quality bar, and constrained by strong trust rules, most users will accept it.

-Takeaway: The channel is coming.
+The channel is here in the pilot.
 The question is whether you'll treat it as its own thing or try to force-fit old playbooks.